OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 3. copies only the `DITCH` structures into another table (because web services don't allow filtering on structure type)
 4. loops over the rows in the table using the TSTool [`For` Command](http://opencdss.state.co.us/tstool/latest/doc-user/command-ref/For/For/) command

-This basic logic can be used to iterate through lists of structures, stations, or other water rights to automate data download, quality control, etc.
+This basic logic can be used to iterate through lists of structures, stations, or other data to automate data download, quality control, etc.

 Example files:  [example-table](example-table)